 - “Can I pick something up for you?”
 Everyone is so stressed over the holidays.
 If you’re going to the store already, call a neighbor you think could use a break and ask if she’d like you to pick something up for her while you’re at the store.

 - Help a teacher get the supplies needed for class.
 DonorsChoose.org let’s you support schools and teachers in your community so students can get the tools, supplies and experiences they need for a great education.
+You scroll through the requests of different teachers and choose the one you’d like to support.
 Here’s an opportunity where a small donation will make a big difference.

 - Provide a small gift and note to a neighbor or friend.
 A woman on our street gives our son a holiday basket every year.
 It probably costs $5, but it makes our son (and us) ecstatic.